elvis-onobo/enyata-test/READme.md

 I realized in the last minutes that I may have thought about the app in a very linear way.

 One thing I would have done better is to enable the API to receive multiple products under one order instead of just one product for one order.
-This way, I would the fetch orders and have all the products belonging to that order so that the client can display all the products in an order.
+This way, I would the fetch a customer's orders and join all the products belonging to that order so that the client can display all the products in an order.

 ## Documentation